RPGash/PS-RPG/ReadMe.md

 - Alpha build
 - ~~May~~ Does contain bugs 🐛
-- Currently only works on Windows 🪟 (not tested on macOS or Linux)
+- Currently only works on Windows 🪟 (not tested on macOS or Linux - yet)
+- Game currently not balanced ⚖️

 Why? - I love RPGs and PowerShell, so I thought it would be a good project.